litmuschaos/v1-litmus-docs/docs/disk-loss.md

             # Use Region Name when running with AWS (ex: us-central1)
             - name: ZONE_NAME
               value: 'us-central1-a'
-            # ChaosEngine CR name associated with the experiment instance
-            - name: CHAOSENGINE
-              value: ''
-            # Service account used by the litmus
-            - name: CHAOS_SERVICE_ACCOUNT
-              value: ''
 ```

 ## Create the ChaosEngine Resource